 As Brittany pointed out, her grandfather, “decided to join the Navy.
-He did get to see the world, but as an active duty sailor during the Korean War.”
+He did get to see the world, other than as an active duty sailor during the Korean War.”
 While the opportunity to see the world has certainly been referenced in recruiting materials, many people don’t associate members of the military with travelers.
 This, too, may be because military service is work, not pleasure, although business travel is a common concept.

-Reconnecting with Friends and Family
+Reconnecting with Friends & Family

 Reverse culture shock or re-entry shock is a common experience for travelers of all kinds, but all the first generation travelers mentioned having a particularly hard time relating to friends and family back home.